-Risks Related to the COVID Pandemic
+Risks Related to the future of the COVID Pandemic

 The outbreak of the coronavirus (COVID-19) may affect our operations.

 The Company faces risks related to health epidemics and other outbreaks of communicable diseases, which could significantly disrupt its operations and may materially and adversely affect its business and financial conditions.